C# Language Specifications

 if you have any problems, or find any more.

-of this writing, but if you have Visual Studio 2012 installed, you can
+If you have Visual Studio 2012 installed, you can also

 "C:\Program Files (x86)\Microsoft Visual Studio 11.0") in a